 Web content editors are responsible for ensuring that each piece of web content they create, edit or maintain on a University site complies with this policy.
 All web content editors are required to complete NGU’s Website Accessibility Training.
-Web content editors must immediately report web accessibility complaints regarding their content to the director of UMCS.
+Web content editors must immediately report web accessibility complaints regarding their content to the director of OUM.

 Developing New Pages